mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 ### Background & History
 Born in a fishing village on the Goldcoast, the son of a fisherman who drowned in a storm when Aldric was six.
 His mother remarried a merchant captain who raised him at sea.
 Learned to read weather, respect the ocean, and pray to the sea gods.

-Called to Melora's service at 18 after surviving a shipwreck that killed everyone else.
+Called to Sylvara's service at 18 after surviving a shipwreck that killed everyone else.
 Walked out of the surf untouched while bodies washed up around him.
 Knew the goddess had plans for him.
 Trained at the temple in Goldreach, quickly showing unprecedented talent for Tempest magic.

-Now serves as high priest of Melora's temple in Goldreach Harbor.
+Now serves as high priest of Sylvara's temple in Goldreach Harbor.
 Blesses ships, comforts widows, and—when storms threaten—stands at the harbor entrance and bargains with the weather itself.
 Sailors consider him a living saint.
 He considers himself a servant doing his job.

 ### Connections
 - **Congregation:** Thousands of sailors, fishermen, and their families